 receipts downwards all the way to

-genesis block.
-The console display shows the number growing from 0 to pivot but this is just to make the display more user-friendly.
+fast blocks sync logs.
+The console display shows the number growing from 0 to pivot, but this is just to make the display more user-friendly.

 You will see some information about the sync progress, like below: